2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 As anvi'o refused to attach our PROFILE.db file or PAN.db file to this command, we created the empty file empty.db.
 When PROFILE.db is attached, anvi-interactive raises multiple ConfigErrors as this profile does not have item orders.
 When anvi-display-pan is run using the files for EQPAC1 and MIT9314, no errors are raised but the resulting figure does not contain information for EQPAC1 and MIT9314 but is identical to our Figure 2.

-# Figure 4 B and C -visualizing read recruitment to isolate genomes and SAGs
-To visualize metagenomic read recruitment to several of the genomes in our collection, we used the Anvi'o interactive interface in gene mode.
+Figure 4 B and C: visualizing read recruitment to isolate genomes and SAGs To visualize metagenomic read recruitment to several of the genomes in our collection, we used the Anvi'o interactive interface in gene mode.
 To more closely replicate the figure presented in the paper, we adjusted the figure through the interactive interface by viewing the plot as a 360 degree circle.
 For example, to visualize isolate NATL2A, we ran the command:

     anvi-interactive -p databases/Prochlorococcus-MERGED/PROFILE.db -c databases/Prochlorococcus-CONTIGS.db -C Genomes --gene-mode -b NATL2A --server-only